hubertrybka/admet-xspec/README.md

 ## Training

-Before working with this repository, please get a look at [gin-config docs](https://github.com/google/gin-config).
+Before working with this repository, please take a look at [gin-config docs](https://github.com/google/gin-config).
 All of the configuration in this project is done exclusively with this package.

 If you want to train your own predictive model, identify the `configs/train.gin` config file first.